snitko/bananas/README.markdown

   *  Provides an interface to manage those reports.

 (Currently works on Rails 2.3, will support Rails 3 next week)

+If you hate reading docs, go see the screencast: http://vimeo.com/13620290

 Installation
 ============